Employee vs Subcontractor IRS Rules

 The issue at hand is the amount of control you have over a person while on the job as to whether they are an employee, subcontractor, or statutory employee.
 There is a bit of a grey area on how to classify the employees.

-Recently a South Carolina court ruled that a material hauler was actually a statutory employee and had to apply for Workers Compensation benefits and could not bring a lawsuit against the employer’s liability policy.
-This is known as the exclusive remedy doctrine for Workers Compensation claim.
+Recently a South Carolina court ruled that a material hauler was a statutory employee and had to apply for Workers Compensation benefits and could not bring a lawsuit against the employer’s liability policy.
+This is known as the exclusive remedy doctrine for Workers Compensation claims.
 Once an employee receives benefits under Workers Comp, they can no longer look to sue the employer under different laws.

 The U.S. District Court, District of South Carolina dismissed a truck driver’s negligence and breach of implied warranty suit against a manufacturer.
 The driver was classified as a statutory employee and not a subcontractor.
 Therefore, he could only seek relief under the Workers’ Compensation Act.
 Under South Carolina law, where a worker’s activities satisfy any of three tests to make him a statutory employee of a contractor, his exclusive remedy for an on-the-job injury is workers’ compensation.